Mawjad/Mawjad/README.md

 ### Current Work / Learning ###

--> Lisp/Scheme | SICP / The Little Schemer / The Little LISPer
+-> GoPilot | Just messing with Go/Raylib | will likely do the same for Scheme/Zig/Rust moving forward; want to explore plenty

 -> GDScript | Godot v4.2 Pilot Project | Private for now - will make Prototype Demo version Public

 ### In Future ###
+-> Lisp/Scheme | SICP / The Little Schemer / The Little LISPer

 -> Prove CHSH Inequality | Qiskit